-That productive relationship is emblematic of Company, a young imprint on Carpark—Toro y Moi’s home since 2010.
-They’re the kind of label that places a high value on collaboration between friends.
+That productive relationship is emblematic of Company, a young imprint on Carpark, the label that has been Toro y Moi’s home since 2010.
+Company is the kind of label that puts a premium on collaboration between friends.
 While Bundick’s own albums maintain a particular aesthetic, the Company releases—almost all of which he produces and engineers himself—explore a wide swath of guitar-based music.
 What unites the artists on the roster, from Williams’ maximalist psych-rock, to the elegant shoegaze of Madeline Kenney and Keath Mead’s sunshine pop, is the personal connection between the artists and their label-head.
 As Williams told me reverently, Company “has no [single] aesthetic.
 It’s just plastic shrink-wrap, but in the best way possible.
 It’s a true display of the artists on the label.”

-The handful of Company Records releases grew organically out of a wide variety of situations. “[Each one] feels like the first day of school,” Bundick explained recently, “[like] when they give you a group project.
+The handful of Company Records releases grew organically out of a wide variety of situations. “[Each one] feels like the first day of school,” Bundick explains, “[like] when they give you a group project.
 We trust each others’ taste.”
-Keath Mead, who grew up with Bundick in South Carolina, arrived at Budnick’s Berkeley home studio to record his debut album Sunday Dinner with only acoustic guitar sketches prepared.
+Keath Mead, who grew up with Bundick in South Carolina, arrived at Budnick’s Berkeley home studio to record his debut album Sunday Dinner with only acoustic guitar song sketches prepared.
 He and Bundick fleshed out the material together, playfully pushing themselves by switching instruments on every song.
 “I think some of that easy going vibe can be heard on the record,” Mead says.
-Tunikachan’s Radiolove EP, the most recent Company release, also morphed drastically in the studio: it “started as ’70s power pop,” Bundick observed, but quickly adopted pummeling walls of distorted guitar, reminiscent of My Bloody Valentine, that contrast beautifully with front woman Hannah van Loon’s crystalline vocals.
+Tunikachan’s Radiolove EP also morphed drastically in the studio: it “started as ’70s power pop,” Bundick says, but quickly adopted pummeling walls of distorted guitar, reminiscent of My Bloody Valentine, that contrast beautifully with frontwoman Hannah van Loon’s crystalline vocals.

-Furthermore, it’s easy to approach an operation like Company a bit starry-eyed; its casual vibe suggests, in essence, a romantic alternative to a standard label deal.
+It’s also easy to be a bit starry-eyed about an operation like Company; its casual vibe suggests, in essence, a romantic alternative to a standard label deal.
 But it exists within the confines of the music industry all the same, and by mixing friends and finance, it walks a risky line.
 “Music is a sensitive thing to incorporate money into, so it has to be fair.
 It’s a hard thing to balance,” Bundick cedes.
 “The model we use is 50/50… that’s how Toro y Moi do it on tour as well: we all get paid equally.”
 Building on this principle of transparency, Company Records has already demonstrated its knack for showcasing an eclectic mix of talent discovered through the most organic of processes—friendship—but perhaps just as important is the task, albeit a tricky one, of showing us that the music can stand on its own.

 —Max Savage Levenson